• Home

 “We used to be strong and a pacesetter,” Fiddelke, who took over as CEO Feb.
 1, told investors at Target’s headquarters in downtown Minneapolis.
 “We haven’t been for the last few years.”

 His assessment was clear: Target has lost its way and, to some extent, its identity.
-The retailer affectionately nicknamed “Tarzhay” for its cheap-chic merchandise had earlier on Tuesday reported a fourth quarter in a row of declining comparable sales, though it forecast net sales growth of 2% for 2026.
+The retailer affectionately nicknamed “Tarzhay” for its cheap-chic merchandise had earlier on Tuesday reported the fourth quarter in a row of declining comparable sales, though it forecast net sales growth of 2% for 2026.

-However modest, growth would provide much-needed relief for Target, which struggled in the last three years to lift sales as shoppers balked at what they saw as high prices.
+However modest, growth would provide much-needed relief for Target, which has struggled in the past three years to lift sales as shoppers balked at what they saw as high prices.
 Customers have also been unhappy with messy, understaffed stores, uneven service, and poorly stocked shelves.
 Perhaps most worryingly, Target’s fun, nice-to-have but not essential merchandise that had earned it legions of devotees just wasn’t landing consistently like it used to.

 Fiddelke, a 23-year company lifer who has been Target’s operations chief and finance chief, told Fortune in an interview that the key to getting Target out of its rut is a culture and communication shift.